-Mürren is one of the most charming ski villages in the Alps, with a great sense of tradition and tranquillity.
-Set in the Jungfrau region of Switzerland’s Bernese Oberland, this quaint town is truly one of the most special ski resorts in the world.
-Skiing has taken place here since 1922, when the world’s first slalom races were held and organised in part by the great British ski pioneer Arnold Lunn.
-The town is still recognisable today from its historic roots, thanks to the classic mountain design of the chalets and the Mürren dialect which is still spoken by the locals.
-The resort is the highest continually inhabited village settlement in Bern, lying at 1,650m above the Lauterbrunnen valley.
+Mürren is one of the most charming villages in the Alps, with a great sense of tradition and tranquillity.
+The quaint town is in the Jungfrau region of Switzerland’s Bernese Oberland.
+Skiing has taken place here since 1922, when the world’s first slalom races were held and organised by the great British ski pioneer Arnold Lunn.
+The town is still recognisable today from its historic roots, thanks to the classic mountain design of the chalets and the Mürren dialect that is still spoken by the locals.

-The resort is car-free and peaceful, offering awe-inspiring views across the valley to the Eiger, Monch and Jungfrau mountains.
-Visitors will enjoy the leisurely pace of life which is retained throughout the town, despite the brush it has had with fame when the rotating Piz Gloria restaurant was featured by James Bond in the film ‘On Her Majesty’s Secret Service’.
+The resort is car-free and peaceful, offering awe-inspiring views across the valley to the Eiger, Mönch and Jungfrau mountains.
+Visitors will enjoy the leisurely pace of life which is retained throughout the town, despite the brush it has had with fame when the rotating Piz Gloria restaurant was featured in James Bond's ‘On Her Majesty’s Secret Service’.
 Visitors can follow in Bond’s footsteps by visiting the interactive adventure exhibition ‘007 Walk of Fame’ for a thrilling ski experience which brings the on-screen action to life.

 Resort Altitude: 1,650m